shayanb/ethduties/README.md

 Since all data is stored in sessionStorage on the client side, no server-side backup is needed.
 User settings and validators are preserved in the browser.

+## Support the Project

+ETH Duties Tracker is completely free and open-source.
+If you find it useful for tracking your validator duties, consider supporting its development and maintenance:

+- **Ethereum & EVM Chains:** `0x5214e7601682dEE3397666b8bBaeDBD682d19186`
+- Support the project through [Buy Me a Coffee](https://buymeacoffee.com/pangana)

+### 🌟 Other Ways to Support

+- ⭐ **Star this repository** on GitHub
+- 🐛 **Report issues** and suggest improvements
+- 🔄 **Share** with fellow validators
+- 🤝 **Contribute** code or documentation

+Your support helps keep this tool free, ad-free, and continuously improved for the Ethereum validator community!

 ---